-Likewise, some Items have restrictions: for instance, the Fox Forks can only be wielded by a Fox.
-Its bonus only counts for someone who is, at the moment, a Fox.
-(Hubba hubba.)
+Likewise, some Items have restrictions: for instance, the Raspberry-Red Jacket can only be worn by an Oligarch.
+Its bonus only counts for someone who is, at the moment, an Oligarch.

 You cannot discard Item cards "just because."
 You may sell Items for a level, trade Items with other players, or give an Item to another player who wants it (see below).
-You may discard Items to power certain Class and Race abilities.
+You may discard Items to power certain Class abilities.
 And a Curse or a monster's Bad Stuff (see p.
 5) may force you to get rid of something!